Firefighting foam contaminates public water for about 9,000 in Maine

 “While the extent of the contamination is unclear, out of an abundance of caution, Kennebec Water District is issuing a system-wide Do Not Drink Order,” the water district announced Monday.

-Firefighting foam entered the public water distribution system as firefighters battled a blaze in an apartment building for seniors.
+The foam entered the public water distribution system as firefighters battled a blaze in an apartment building for seniors.
 One person was killed and several others were injured Monday.

+Officials didn’t say how the foam entered the public water supply.
+Newer buildings have a special valve to prevent firefighters’ water or foam from flowing back into the public water system, Moult said.
+The status of such a system on the seven-story apartment building, constructed in 1972, was unclear.

 Water samples that were taken Tuesday morning were being delivered to a lab in southern Maine for analysis.
 Officials hoped to be able to provide an update by day’s end.